The Best Time to Visit Halong Bay

 Things to bring when cruising in Halong Bay

-The topography of Halong Bay during winter bestows a very Jurassic atmosphere on the area.
-This is because of the famous fog that encircles the bay, seeping through gaps between forested mountains and settling around cruise paths, shrouding all of Halong Bay in a thick haze, limiting vision but maximising the sense of wonder felt by the few passengers who take the opportunity to see it.
+The topography of Halong Bay during winter bestows a very Jurassic atmosphere in the area.
+This is because of the famous fog that encircles the bay, seeping through gaps between forested mountains and settling around cruise paths, shrouding all of Halong Bay in a thick haze, limiting vision but maximizing the sense of wonder felt by the few passengers who take the opportunity to see it.

 The ethereal beauty that befalls Halong Bay, and the lack of tourists there to see it.